nikkureev/Bioinf_project_2020_Spring/README.md

 The main aim of the research was to determinate the reason of repetitive sequences enreachment ond it's influence on plants

 Our main objects represented below:
-* -to investigate reads quality by using FastQC
+* to investigate reads quality by using FastQC
-* -reads quality correction by Trimmomatic in PE-mode
+* reads quality correction by Trimmomatic in PE-mode
-* -using Repeat Explorer with TAREAN in Comparative mode for clustering reads to find repeats
+* using Repeat Explorer with TAREAN in Comparative mode for clustering reads to find repeats
-* -using DANTE to find revertase and integrase domains in found clusters
+* using DANTE to find revertase and integrase domains in found clusters
-* -building phylogenetic trees using DANTE output
+* building phylogenetic trees using DANTE output
-* -statistic analysis using TAREAN output
+* statistic analysis using TAREAN output
-* -comparing reads proportion by each sample in same clusters
+* comparing reads proportion by each sample in same clusters
-* -making conclusions
+* making conclusions